Hypergraph Animals: Conclusion

-We have developed a lot of intuition about networks and their characteristics by combining rigorous mathematical analysis of random and generalised random graphs, empirical analysis of real-world networks (even though it now appears that many of these will, in fact, be better described by hypergraphs), and the development of error and sampling models for network data.
+The network research community has developed a lot of intuition about networks and their characteristics by combining rigorous mathematical analysis of random and generalised random graphs, empirical analysis of real-world networks (even though it now appears that many of these will, in fact, be better described by hypergraphs), and the development of error and sampling models for network data.
 Better understanding relies on all three lines of inquiry supporting one another, and us in our attempts to make sense of complex data, networks, and hypergraphs.
+It will therefore be important to progress the development of theoretical and statistical tools alongside, and in support of, the analysis of empirical hypergraph data.
+Analysis of network data in the absence of suitable statistical tools has given rise to some (not just by hindsight) non-sensical analyses; hypergraphs are more complicated and therefore more caution and care need to be invested up front, including into the development of powerful null models for random hypergraphs \cite{Chodrow_configuration,Ghoshal:2009aa,Darling:2005aa,Feng:2023aa}.
+This is especially true for properties and structures derived from hypergraphs, such as the hypergraph animals considered here.